rafalp/Misago/dev-docs/plugins/hooks/can-see-post-likes-count-hook.md

 # `can_see_post_likes_count_hook`

-This hook wraps a standard Misago function used to check if a user has permission to see a post’s likes count.
-Returns `True` if they can and `False` if they can't.
+This hook wraps a standard Misago function used to check if a user has permission to see a post's likes count.
+Returns `True` if they can and `False` if they don't.

 ## Location